Cable cell mechanisms¶

 - post_events: bool¶

-True if a synapse mechanism has a POST_EVENT procedure defined.
+True if a synapse mechanism has a \(POST_EVENT\) procedure defined.

 - class ion_dependency¶

-Meta data about a mechanism’s dependence on an ion species, presented as read-only attributes.
+Metadata about a mechanism’s dependence on an ion species, presented as read-only attributes.

-import arbor cat = arbor.default_catalogue() # Get ion_dependency for the 'hh' mechanism. ions = cat['hh'].ions # Query the ion_dependency. print(ions.keys()) # dict_keys(['k', 'na']) print(ions['k'].write_rev_pot) # False print(ions['k'].read_rev_pot) # True
+import arbor as A cat = A.default_catalogue() # Get ion_dependency for the 'hh' mechanism. ions = cat['hh'].ions # Query the ion_dependency. print(ions.keys()) # dict_keys(['k', 'na']) print(ions['k'].write_rev_pot) # False print(ions['k'].read_rev_pot) # True

 - write_int_con: bool¶